-Along with administration and classroom buildings, the campus includes a performing arts center, a gymnasium, a library, a student center and a chapel.
+Along with administration and classroom buildings, the campus includes a performing arts center, a gymnasium, a library, a student center, and a chapel.
 The first building was completed in 1876 and the campus was designated as a college the following year.
 Students were responsible for constructing most of the buildings on campus.
 Most of the bricks for these buildings were made by students at the campus brickyard.
 By 1904, students manufactured and either used or sold one million bricks.
-In 1913, a former student designed and built the chapel.
+A former student designed and built the chapel in 1913.
 The college used lumber donated from land owned by a former student as well.

 A former Civil War chaplain was selected as the first college president.
 The school offered teacher training and full college courses in classics, science, and theology.
 Classes in agriculture, industrial arts, and medicine were also available.

-The college had many white students until 1901, when the state passed a law forcibly segregating all schools.
-Since there were so few blacks in the early days that prepared for higher education; the college initially offered classes from first grade through college level.
+The college had many white students until 1901 when the state passed a law forcibly segregating all schools.
+There were few blacks in the early days that prepared for higher education so the college initially offered classes from first grade through college level.
 The elementary department was discontinued after the 1926-27 school year.
-The high school, or academy, was dropped in 1931.
+The high school was discontinued in 1931.

 Throughout the summer of 1960, students engaged in a number of sit-ins to protest segregation at lunch counters downtown.
 They eventually convinced most businesses to end the practice.
 The school’s charter was amended in 1962 to allow white students.